a1rishav/ds_ml/eda/eda.md

     - Data-driven metrics
       - data-driven metrics can be created based on the variables present in the existing data set
       - if you have two variables in your data set such as "weight" and "height" which shows a high correlation.
 So, instead of analysing "weight" and "height" variables separately, you can think of deriving a new metric "Body Mass Index (BMI)

+## Workflow
+  - Summary stats
+    - df.describe
+    - df.describe include 0 for categorical
+  - handling missing value
+    - find percentage of missing values of each column
+    - understand from bussiness why a column is missing
+    - impute if necessary
+    - if target is missing ignore the rows
+  - derive varibales --> how can I make use of the information
+  - any anomalies check with business